 made her web inside a metal shed, and when I found her had grown too big to

-escape from the shed.
+escape from the shed when the door was shut.
 She seemed quite happy living off a steady diet of

 insects though.
 Normal body length is 11 - 20 mm for females.
 The egg sac is white, and usually located in her tubular retreat.